20 Essential Tips for Your Ultimate Minnesota State Fair Experience (2026 Guide)

 Frequently Asked Questions

-What’s the best way to get to the Minnesota State Fair?
+What’s the best way to get there?

-Are there vegetarian or gluten-free food options?
+Are there vegetarian or gluten-free options?

-Is the fair accessible for people with disabilities?
+Is the fair accessible?

-Can I bring my pet to the fair?
+Can I bring my pet?

 Only service animals are allowed, with relief areas provided.
 Contact Guest Relations for locations.

-What are the best food deals at the fair?
+What are the best food deals?

 Are there kid-friendly activities?

-How do I find new foods for 2025?
+How do I find the 2026 new foods?

 Check mnstatefair.org in late July for the new food list and use the app’s food finder.